olegnck404/mao-admin-panel/docs/index.md

-# MAO Admin Panel: Project Documentation
+n# MAO Admin Panel: Project Documentation

 Welcome to the official documentation for the MAO Admin Panel.
 This project is a qualifying work for the confirmation of the degree of a professional junior bachelor.